OdatNurd/OverrideAudit/docs/content/terminology/index.md

 the `Command Palette`.
 The name of the package comes from the name of the directory the package is stored in.

-> The contents of the directory `Packages\User` are considered to be the
+> The contents of the directory `Packages/User` are considered to be the
 > contents of a package named `User`